Goldie

 Value estimation

 Show a range, not a number.
 Single estimates create false precision.
-Gold swings hundreds of dollars a day.

 Decision support